aishaaisrar-08/Eventify-/README.md

 Eventify is currently developed as a student final project and can be further improved with additional backend and database functionality. thank you
-### 💡 Made with dedica
-tion by Aisha Israr & Hafsa Sajid
+### 💡 Made with dedication by Aisha Israr & Hafsa Sajid